viamrobotics/docs/docs/how-tos/detect-people.md

 ---
-title: "Detect People with a Webcam in 4 minutes"
+title: "Detect objects in a camera stream"
-linkTitle: "Detect people (4 min)"
+linkTitle: "Detect objects or people"
 type: "docs"
 tags: ["vision", "data", "services", "quickstart", "ml", "camera", "webcam"]
 no_list: true
-description: "Detect people using a webcam and the Viam vision service.
-Without writing code, view your camera stream with detection bounding boxes around people."
+description: "Detect people on a camera stream from any webcam using the vision service."
 images: ["/get-started/quickstarts/vision-card.png"]
 imageAlt: "Person detected in camera stream"
 authors: []
-weight: 10
+weight: 30
 no_list: true
 cost: "0"
 resource: "quickstart"